-6. Move the cursor to the Time field either by pressing [ENTER] or [>].
-Enter 2.00 minutes in the Time field, then press [ENTER].
+9. Move the cursor to the Time field by pressing [ENTER] as many times as necessary.
+Enter 2.0 minutes in the Time field, then press [ENTER] again.

-The pump motor will start.
-The pump will purge solvent for two minutes at the flow rate shown in the Flow field.
+The pump will purge the A and B solvents for two minutes at the flow rate shown in the Flow field.
 You can stop the purge operation at any time by pressing [STOP].
 After the purge is complete, the pump will automatically initialize the run file.